KaushalChamarthy/COVIDProjectFinal/README.md

 Then, other conditions will be checked, creating a number for the patient based on the severity of their symptoms, which will be compared to a threshold to determine whether the patient should go to the hospital.

-If the system deems it necesary, then the user's address and range will be asked to create an optimized list of hospitals.
+If the system deems it necessary, then the user's address and range will be asked to create an optimized list of hospitals.
 Else, a message will appear to tell the user their options and email a doctor, if needed.

 This application is by no means approved by the CDC, WHO, or any other health organization.
 Its purpose is to serve as a framework for other applications to build off of.